Two of our long-term volunteers, Bex and Bethan, tell us about their camp story. They first met whilst volunteering at camp, and now they’re married!

 I get two priority annual leave weeks at work and my colleagues can’t understand why I would use those two weeks for camp every year.
 It’s the place where I feel the happiest and the weeks I look forward to the most in the year.
 It’s a community, it’s a family.
 Camp is just everything.
 It’s a pretty awesome place, and it’s awesome to be part of it.

 Bethan: I think it’s good guidance generally for life.
 It’s how you should be and how you should act towards other people.
-It’s how you should be part of your community, what you can bring to a community and how to accept what other people bring to the table rather than what they don’t or can’t bring.
+It’s about what you can bring to a community and how to accept what other people bring to the table rather than what they don’t or can’t bring.
 That’s one of the special things, celebrating what you can do rather than what you can’t, because what’s the point in that?

 How would you describe each other at camp?